QIAGEN Silicon Valley

-QIAGEN Silicon Valley (formerly Ingenuity Systems) is a company based in Redwood City, California, USA, that develops software to analyze complex biological systems.
-QIAGEN Silicon Valley's first product, IPA, was introduced in 2003, and is used to help researchers analyze omics data and model biological systems.
+QIAGEN Digital Insights (formerly Ingenuity Systems) is a company based in Redwood City, California, USA, that develops software to analyze complex biological systems.
+QIAGEN Digital Insights' first product, Ingenuity Pathway Analysis (IPA), was introduced in 2003, and is used to help researchers analyze omics data and model biological systems.
 The software has been cited in scientific molecular biology publications and is a tool for systems biology researchers and bioinformaticians in drug discovery and institutional research.